MaaSTaaR/539kernel-book/Chapter 1: Let's Start with the Bootloader.md

 	jmp 0900h:0000
 ```

-These two lines represent the most important part of any bootloader, first a function named `load_kernel_from_disk` is called, we are going to define this function in a moment, as you can see from its name, it is going to load the code of the kernel from disk into the main memory and this is the first step that make the kernel able to take the control over the system.
+These two lines represent the most important part of any bootloader, first a function named `load_kernel_from_disk` is called, we are going to define this function in a moment, as you can see from its name, it is going to load the code of the kernel from disk into the main memory and this is the first step that makes the kernel able to take the control over the system.
 When this function finishes its job and returns, a jump is performed to the memory address `0900h:000`, but before discussing the purpose of the second line let's define the function `load_kernel_from_disk`.

 ```{.asm}
 load_kernel_from_disk: